alitourani/computational-intelligence-class-9802/README.md

 # Computational Intelligence 9802
-This repository contains the final projects of the course **Computational Intelligence** lectured at the university of Guilan in winter 2020.
+This repository contains the final projects of the course **Computational Intelligence** lectured at the university of Guilan in Spring 2020.
+Note that due to the spread of the coronavirus (COVID-19), classes are held online through [this](https://ecent.guilan.ac.ir/ "this") link.

 ### Administrative
 **Instructor:** Ali Tourani ([webpage](http://alitourani.ir/ "webpage"))